Containers as the foundation for DevOps collaboration

 The DevOps pillar defines the build–Continuous Integration (CI) pipelines using the Dockerfile provided in the code repository.
 The CI system pulls the base container images from the selected Docker registry and builds the custom Docker images for the application.
 The images then are validated and pushed to the Docker registry used for the deployments to multiple environments.

 In the pillar on the right, operations teams manage deployed applications and infrastructure in production while monitoring the environment and applications so that they can provide feedback and insights to the development team about how the application might be improved.
-Container apps are typically run in production using container orchestrators.
+Container apps are typically run in production using container orchestrators like Kubernetes, where usually Helm charts are used to configure deployment units, instead of docker-compose files.

 The two teams are collaborating through a foundational platform (Docker containers) that provides a separation of concerns as a contract, while greatly improving the two teams' collaboration in the application life cycle.
 The developers own the container contents, its operating environment, and the container interdependencies, whereas the operations teams take the built images along with the manifest and runs them in their orchestration system.

-Challenges in application life cycle when using Docker.
+Challenges in the application life cycle when using Docker.

 There are many reasons that will increase the number of containerized applications in the upcoming years, and one of these reasons is the creation of applications based on microservices.